 Sun: 7:00 am – 9:00 pm

-10. You can take a round trip NB Line shuttle from downtown New Bedford to Fort Taber for $1 on the weekends until Octobr 8th, 2012.
-Details and schedule here.
+10. In the summer, You can take a round trip NB Line shuttle from downtown New Bedford to Fort Taber for $1 on the weekends.
+Details and last year’s schedule here.

 Know of an unique fact about Fort Taber-Fort Rodman?
 Post a comment!